Sang-Buster/AeroLex-Tuner/README.md

 ## Downloading Models for Offline Use

-Scripts also includes a `--download` option to download models for offline use:
+The scripts include a `--download` option to download models for offline use:

 ```bash
 # Download a model for fine-tuning